saucelabs/elemental-next/frontend/tips/13-how-to-access-basic-auth/_python.md

----
-language: python
-level: 1
-hide_sidebar: true
-publish_date: 2016-11-17
-last_update:
-  date: 2023-02-22
----

-## A Solution

-By specifying the username and password _in the URL_ when visiting a page with Selenium, we can side-step the system level dialog box and avoid setting up a proxy server.
-This approach will work for both HTTP or HTTPS pages.

-Let's take a look at an example.

 ## Example 1

 Let's start by requiring our requisite libraries (`import unittest` for our test framework and `from selenium import webdriver` to drive the browser), declare our test class, and wire up some test `setUp` and `tearDown` methods.